Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 You might be able to take a pre-workout supplement twice a day if you are using an underdosed or caffeine-free pre-workout option.
 This way, stimulants like caffeine won’t build up in your system.

-Another way would be to split the recommended dose of some standard pre-workout supplements into two smaller ones.
+Another approach I've tried is splitting the recommended dose of some standard pre-workout supplements into two smaller doses.

 However, remember that caffeine-free options won’t significantly improve your exercise performance and, consequently, muscle gain.